Peter Maxwell Davies: Career

-Davies was managed by London-based agency Intermusica.

 Personal life

 Davies was known by friends and colleagues as "Max", after his middle name "Maxwell", and was openly homosexual throughout his adult life.

 Although he sometimes set sacred texts, Davies was an atheist.

 In 2005 his house on Sanday was raided by police, who removed parts of a whooper swan (a protected species under the Wildlife and Countryside Act) which Davies had been planning to eat; he stated he had found the swan electrocuted beneath power lines.

-In 2007, a controversy arose regarding an intended civil partnership with Davies' partner of five years, builder Colin Parkinson.
+In 2007, a controversy arose regarding an intended civil partnership with Davies's partner of five years, builder Colin Parkinson.
 They were told that the ceremony could not take place on the Sanday Light Railway.
 The couple later abandoned their plans but remained together until a break-up in 2012.

 The same year, the composer's MaxOpus site became temporarily unavailable after the arrest in June 2007 of Michael Arnold (one of MaxOpus's directors) on fraud charges arising from money missing from Davies's business accounts.
 In October 2008 Arnold and his wife Judith (Davies's former agent) were charged with the theft of almost £450,000.
 In November 2009, Michael Arnold was sentenced to 18 months in jail on a charge of false accounting.
 Charges of stealing against the couple, to which both had pleaded not guilty, were dropped when the prosecution offered no evidence.
 MaxOpus was relaunched earlier in 2009.

 Davies was appointed Member of the Order of the Companions of Honour (CH) in the 2014 New Year Honours for "services to music".
 He died from leukaemia on 14 March 2016, aged 81, at his home in Orkney.

 Political views

-Davies was a life-long supporter of gay rights and a Vice-President of the Campaign for Homosexual Equality.
+Davies was a life-long supporter of gay rights and a vice-president of the Campaign for Homosexual Equality.